Ecuador

 Since 2016, Caravela has been working with coffee producers in Quito, initially partnering with four farms.
 Over time, the collaboration has expanded, with PECA technicians visiting farms to offer guidance and implement improvements.
 The goal is to produce higher-quality coffee and maintain consistency year after year.

-Contributing Producers
+Contributing producers

 The producers in the Alambi region not only grow coffee but also engage in secondary activities such as cattle farming for milk and meat, providing them with an additional source of income.
 The passion for coffee has been passed down through generations, along with the farms that have become integral to their family legacy.
 While they have inherited a wealth of knowledge from previous generations, these producers continue to learn and strive for improvement to achieve higher-quality coffee.